player-funk0/player-funk0/README.md

 ---

+### 🔭 Currently

+- Building **Serene Focus** — refining the AccessibilityService scroll monitor and overlay lifecycle.
+- Building the **Obrynex custom keyboard (IME)** — Compose-in-IME rendering, wired up from scratch.
+- Always looking for the next thing that shouldn't need a server, but usually does.

+---

 ### 🧭 Philosophy

 - **Offline-first is a constraint, not a limitation.** If an app needs the internet to be useful, I've usually made a design mistake.